Chew Chong Sin: Early career

 Chew is a former bank manager in Kuala Lumpur, Asia Pacific region manager of a German company and Director of BPP Professional Education (United Kingdom), China branch.
 He was also a businessman in Shanghai.

 He was also the Chairman of Chinese Student in UKM Committee and Secretary of Civil Rights Committee for The KL & Selangor Chinese Assembly Hall.

 Political career

 When he was in Shanghai, Chew established “Bersih Shanghai” in 2012, which actively campaigned ‘Jom Balik Undi’ (Go Back and Vote) in other countries.
-Bersih Shanghai had held several forums with other NGOs, activist and Malaysian political leaders to share their thoughts to Malaysians in Shanghai.
+Bersih Shanghai had held several forums with other NGOs, activist and Malaysian political leaders to share their thoughts with Malaysians in Shanghai.

 He is also a columnist who shares his opinion on current issues and economic issues in “Mirror of Shanghai” for Oriental Daily.

 In July 2013, he returned to Malaysia and started campaigning with DAP during the 2013 Malaysian general election.
 Before that, he also helped the opposition to campaign in the 1999 and 2004 Malaysian general election.

-In 2018, he joined DAP and contested in the 2018 Malaysian general election as a Pakatan Harapan candidate and was chosen as the Member of Johor State Legislative Assembly for Mengkibol.
+In 2018, he joined DAP and contested the 2018 Malaysian general election as a Pakatan Harapan candidate and was chosen as the Member of Johor State Legislative Assembly for Mengkibol.